bcurran3/ChocolateyPackages/choco-nuspec-checker/readme.md

 * CNC doesn't yet know how to handle multiple .nuspec files found in the same directory.

 ###CHANGELOG:
+* 2019.09.01 - Added Powershell v3 as a dependency due to Invoke-WebRequest use.
+Eliminated iwr error for new packages that weren't pushed to chocolatey.org yet, added reporting for packages that are in submitted or waiting for maintainer status.
+* 2019.08.26 - "Kicked out of bin release" - script installation endpoint changed. **Now works from Command Prompt as well as PowerShell.** Additional 7Zip supported formats checked for as binaries.
+* 2019.08.22 - -UpdateXMLNamespace implemented (unreleased due to new moderation demands)
-* 2019.08.21 - added checking for package release notes in description (ability to add them is coming in a future version)
+* 2019.08.21 - added checking for package release notes in description (unreleased due to new moderation demands)
 * 2019.08.14 - now validates the nuspec as a valid XML file and reports common errors, notifies if there is a submitted/unapproved version on chocolatey.org, better checking for failed and trusted package notifications
 * 2019.08.13 - minor fix to cinst checking in chocolateyinstall.ps1
 * 2019.03.04 - now checks for msiexec calls in scripts, checks for correctly named install script, checks that install scripts don't use choco commands, checks the XML namespace/schema, cosmetic changes